smarabattula/auto_anki/DOCUMENTATION.md

  - In the previous version, user input was the lecture pdf but now the user has to enter the deck name.

+ - We improved the code coverage from the previous version.